The Viewport Panel¶

 The Display Options toolbar, on the top right

-The 3D viewport displays your current Composition in 3D for review and some interactive edits, such as track translation and rotation.
-The Camera Projection Display, at the top center of the viewport, displays whether the current view is Perspective (3D) or Orthographic (2D)
+The 3D viewport displays your current composition in 3D for review and interactive edits, such as track translation and rotation.
+The Camera Projection Display, at the top center of the viewport, displays whether the current view is Perspective (3D) or Orthographic (2D).

 The 3D viewport represents 3 axes, used for camera navigation and object transformation, X, Y, and Z.

 Y faces up, Z faces forward, and X faces camera right.

 The default 3D viewport displays the viewport grid (a grid containing 1x1 meter cells on the X and Z plane,) 3D samples contained in your composition, and additional UI elements called “Gizmos”.
 Gizmos represent non-visual mesh data, like bones, and interactive 3D tools (such as the Transform gizmos).

 Interactive gizmos, such as the translate and rotate tools can be interacted with by left-clicking and dragging on the gizmo when it’s visible in the viewport.